 Closely located to Diu Fort, the 16th-century church whitewashed church is a delight for the eyes.
 The finesse of baroque architecture makes St. Paul’s Church as one of the top places to visit in Diu.
 The church is the finest example of Portuguese influence in the country.

 Photography is not allowed inside the church.
 In my opinion, the craftsmanship of the exterior architecture is awe-inspiring to witness.

-Those who seek to visit something off-beat in Diu, Naida cave is the answer for them.
-The caves are still a hidden gem and are located near Jallandhar beach.
-Known for their natural formations, these underground caves are perfect for those seeking some tranquility.
+For those who seek to visit something off-beat in Diu, Naida cave is the answer for them.
+The caves are still a hidden gem and are located near Jallandhar Beach.
+Known for their natural formations, these underground caves are perfect for those seeking some tranquillity.

-Honestly, I was a tad underwhelmed by the condition of the museum and the spider webs was a turn off for me.
-If you’re with family and not prefer to visit museums, then you can skip the Diu museum and rather enjoy the time at the beach.
+Honestly, I was a tad underwhelmed by the condition of the museum and the spider webs were a turn-off for me.
+If you’re with family and do not prefer to visit museums, then you can skip the Diu museum and rather enjoy the time at the beach.

 The beach is deserted and good for 360-degree views of the sea.
 Although there are no shacks available, no decent place to sit rather is good for enjoying the views.
 The beach is an incredible addition to your off-beat things to do in Diu.

 The temple is known to be home to Shivalingas who were sent back by the sea near Jallandhar beach.
 If you are a believer of God Shiva, then you may visit the temple when in Diu.

 If you’re spending a night or more in Diu, then my recommendation will be to stay in a resort with the sea in view.
 But there are some good hotels as well, so here are my picks –